matthew-brett/sp-ai-post/notes.md

 One typical use of AI is to generate suggestions for possible code, and then use that as the basis for writing one's own version of the same code.
-On the "clean room" principle, this also runs the risk of license leak.
+On the "clean room" principle, this also runs the risk of license leak, because the contents of the AI suggestion has an unknowable set of applicable copyright, and, as for ports of e.g. GPL code, it is difficult for you to see whether your re-implementation has used ideas and code from the AI suggestion.
 We should also require our contributors to forgo this use (see the suggested wording above).